 Along with a plant based diet, we exercise.
-Our gym routine is 3 days a week of serious weight lifting & core work…..We do Yoga, play racquetball and dance on the weekends.
+Our gym routine is 3 days a week of Yoga & core work…..We play racquetball and dance on the weekends.

 I’ve thought about motorcycles all of my life and knew one day I would ride again.
 But it had been 40 years, and I wasn’t sure if I would remember how to ride.
 I spent a winter searching every website, reading every book and watching videos to gain every bit of safety edge without yet owning a bike.
 This website is a payback / pay-forward effort to those who helped me and to those starting now.

 I ride for therapy; the feeling of freedom.
 A place to clear my head by

 being so focused on the ride that nothing else can interfere with,